 Archaeologist: Educational Requirements for a Career in Archaeology

 Archaeologists are social scientists who conduct excavations to recover, study and preserve such artifacts as ancient ruins, tools and ceramics.
 Their objective is to learn more about the culture and evolution of extinct civilizations.
-Depending on their education, they may work for archaeological firms, museums, historic site preservation organizations or government agencies.
+Depending on their education - which usually includes a master's degree - they may work for archaeological firms, museums, historic site preservation organizations or government agencies.

 Archaeologist Educational Requirements

-The archaeology field offers employment opportunities for archaeologists at the bachelor's, master's and doctoral degree levels.
+Though archaeologists generally need at least a master's degree, the archaeology field offers employment opportunities for those who have bachelor's, master's or doctoral degrees.
 The Society for American Archaeology recommends that students seek degree programs with an archaeology laboratory, at least one staff archaeologist and fieldwork opportunities (www.saa.org).